Republic of Serbian Krajina: Support and funding

 Milan Babić, former President of Serbian Krajina, testified to the International Criminal Tribunal for the former Yugoslavia (ICTY) that Krajina was provided with weapons by Slobodan Milošević's government in Serbia, and that Krajina was economically and financially dependent upon Serbia.
-Babić testified that Milošević held de facto control over both the Army of Serbian Krajina and the Yugoslav People's Army (JNA) during its actions in Krajina via an alternate chain of command through the Serbian police.
+Babić testified that Milošević held de facto control over both the Serbian Army of Krajina (SVK) and the Yugoslav People's Army (JNA) during its actions in Krajina via an alternate chain of command through the Serbian police.